narendra3003/Expense_Ease_JavaProject/README.md

-# Sem-3 Mini Project using JavaFX & MySQL
+# Sem-3 Java Mini Project

   Expense Ease:  An expense tracker for users to manage their personal expenses and income.